Today we caravanned from Gallup NM and crossed into Arizona for our one night stay in Holbrook.

 Quartz crystals inside the logs produce clean fractures when pressured by forces of nature.
 In the morning or late afternoon puts the sun at an angle to best experience the sparkling colorful crystals.

-We enjoyed d
+We enjoyed dinner at

 It was a restful evening at the campground.
 Another great day on our #Route66RVcaravan with #yankeeRVtours